MiddletonCommunityVoice/services-list/content/services-directory.md/the-big-life-group.md

 ---

 ### Information
-Many services across
+Many services across :

-Heywood
-Middleton
-Rochdale
-Milnrow
-and Littleborough
+Heywood, Middleton, Rochdale Milnrow and Littleborough

 Also, look at their online directory